Meet at the Tae Rak Aquaculture Centre (Lake Condah), and transfer to the Kurtonitj Indigenous Protected Area (IPA)

 - Birdlife and other wildlife

 The walking tour finishes back at the Tae Rak Aquaculture Centre & Cafe at approx 4pm.
-From here we transfer you back to Heywood to arrive at around 4:30pm.

 Tour Fee Includes:

 Gunditjmara Aboriginal guide, transport, guided cultural walks, access fees, morning tea and light lunch.
+Guide ratio - 1 for each 20 participants wherever possible.

 Did you know?